 In digital marketing, you need to weigh everything you plan to do.
 If you’ve been in business for a while, you’ve already put together a marketing strategy and are using various digital marketing platforms.

 As a new business owner, you will probably have a minimal web presence.
 You’ll also have limited resources.
-That means you need to invest your time wisely and implement strategies that will help you find customers.
+That means you need to invest your time wisely and implement strategies, for example, schedule Google My Business posts to help you find customers.

 There are a lot of digital marketing channels you can use.
 Logically, it makes sense to promote your business through the channels where you profess to have expertise.